How to Secure Buy-In for an Independent Contractor Program

 To find, engage, and manage independent talent effectively and compliantly, enterprise managers need to think about building a centralized program for their entire organization.
 Sure, some departments might already have their own systems for bringing contractors on board.
 But without a centralized approach, achieving real risk management becomes nearly impossible.

-1. Define the Importance of a Centralized Engagement Program
+1. Define Why a Centralized Contingent Workforce Program Matters

 The alternative—treating all independent workers as W-2 employees to avoid misclassification—is expensive and often leaves workers unhappy with the arrangement.
 Meanwhile, a centralized program gives you the best of both worlds: flexible engagement options that avoid costly payroll markups while protecting you from misclassification penalties.

-2. Articulate a Business Case for Building a Program
+2. Build the Business Case for a Contingent Workforce Program

 Get familiar with the ROI of using independent talent at your company.
 Outline specific ideas for new policies and procedures.
 Practice explaining how the program will improve financial performance and help achieve your company’s future goals.

-Executive support is essential for long-term program success.
+Cross-functional alignment is critical for successful contractor program adoption.
+Procurement, HR, legal, finance, and business leaders all play a role in how independent contractors are engaged, making stakeholder collaboration essential to long-term program success.
 If senior leaders back your initiative, you’ll have much more influence when it comes to getting people to follow new policies and procedures.

 Don’t just present your ideas and walk away.
 Reach out to key executives and involve them in the program design process.
 Use your business case as a starting point, then actively seek their feedback as you develop and refine the program.
 Keep them engaged in important decisions throughout the process.